miRackModular/ImpromptuModular/README.md

 A concept related to AutoStep, which is called "**AutoSeq** when writing via CV inputs", can be used to automatically change to the next sequence when a write operation reaches the end of the current sequence.
 Without this, the writing operations loop back over to the start of the current sequence (default behavior).
 This can be used to turn the sequencers into very long stepped CV recorders (1024 steps in the case of PhraseSeq32 and GateSeq64).

-Many modules feature an **Expansion panel** to provide additional CV inputs for the module (available in the right-click menu of the module).
-The expansion panel is added to the right side of the module, thus it is advisable to first make room in your Rack for this (4 to 7 HP depending on the module).
+Many modules feature an **Expansion module** to provide additional CV inputs.
+The expansion module must be added to the _right_ side of the mother module with no space between the two modules.

 Many sequencers feature a **SEQ# CV input**, which can be used to select the active sequence for editing and even to externally control the playing order of the sequences.
 Three different modes are available for this input in the right click menu under **Seq CV in**.
 * 0-10V: a 0 to 10V input is proportionally mapped to the 1 to N sequence numbers (1 to 16 in the case of PhraseSeq16, for example);